 Supporting the World Bank with the development of the GCF proposal for the Ethiopia Resilient Landscapes and Livelihoods Project

-We were delighted to see that on 21 August 2020 the Green Climate Fund (GCF) Board approved this project, Ethiopia Resilient Landscapes and Livelihoods Project, with the total financing of USD 296.2 million, out of which the GCF provides USD 165.3 million in a combination of grants and concessional loans.
+After helping to develop a GCF Proposal for the Ethiopia Resilient Landscapes and Livelihoods Project, we were delighted to see that on 21 August 2020 the Green Climate Fund (GCF) Board approved this project, with the total financing of USD 296.2 million, out of which the GCF provides USD 165.3 million in a combination of grants and concessional loans.
 E Co. provided technical support and GCF knowledge and expertise to the World Bank in the development of the GCF concept note and the initial versions of the full funding proposal.
 Read more about what E Co. consultant Marijan Gajsak had to say about the project and why it’s essential for Ethiopia.

 About the Ethiopia Resilient Landscapes and Livelihoods Project

 Ethiopia has a long history of coping with extreme weather events.
 Rainfall is highly erratic and typically falls in the form of intensive convective storms spawned by the country’s varied topography.
 Over the past three decades Ethiopia has experienced countless localised drought events and seven major droughts, five of which were associated with famines.
 Future climate variability and change are expected to accelerate already high levels of land degradation and soil erosion, increase vulnerability to droughts and floods, and negatively impact agricultural productivity.
 Due to its impact on agricultural productivity alone, soil erosion currently costs the economy of Ethiopia about USD 305 million per year.